keitaroyam/servalcat/docs/spa_examples/chrmine.rst

 .. code-block:: console

-    $ coot --pdb refined.pdb --auto diffmap.mtz
+    $ coot --script refined_coot.py

-You may feel maps are too noisy - but it is just a matter of contour level.
-Please increase the level until you see features.
-Default contour level in COOT (0.9.8.1) for MTZ file is adjusted with "rmsd" (so-called sigma) value.
+Do not look at contour levels in "rmsd" (so-called sigma).
 In SPA, the sigma-level is useless, because box size is arbitrary and volumes outside the mask are all zero that leads to underestimate of sigma value.
 In this example we gave a mask file (with ``--mask_for_fofc``) so these maps are normalised within the mask.
 So raw map values can be considered "sigma level" in usual (crystallographic) sense.
 In COOT raw map values are shown with e/A^3 or V unit (these units are not right).
 Again, do not see values with rmsd unit in case of SPA!

 You may find something interesting from the Fo-Fc map.
 Below is putative hydrogen densities (shown at 3 sigma level).
 Note that the map is calculated without hydrogen contribution (thus hydrogen omit Fo-Fc map) unless ``--hout`` is specified.